siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.noserunner/pbp/recipe/noserunner/README.txt

     The working-directory option lets to specify a directory where the tests will run.
 The testrunner will change to this directory when run.
-If the working directory is the empty string or not specified at all, the recipe will create a working directory among the parts.
+If the working directory is the empty string or not specified at all, the recipe will not change the current working directory.

 environment
     A set of environment variables that should be exported before